 - Photographs of the scene of the incident, vehicles if a collision and injuries

-Do not sign any type of records release, authorization or settlement agreement until you speak to an experienced personal injury attorney.
-A free consultation should be provided.
+Do not sign any type of records release, authorization or settlement agreement until you speak to one of our experienced brain injury attorneys.
+We offer free consultations.
 You should not feel pressured to accept any settlement that does not fully compensate you for the injuries and pain caused by someone else’s negligence.
 Negligence is determined by the facts of the accident and state law.
 Illinois has modified comparative negligence as the adopted standard for recovery of damages.
 This means in order to recover you have to be less than 50% responsible for the accident.
 Your recovery may also be discounted by the percentage that you were at fault.
 How these certain percentages are determined can get quite complex.
 It is best to address these issues with our attorneys directly.

 The disability caused by a traumatic brain injury often lasts beyond the initial injury.
 Some TBIs require serious long-term rehabilitation.
-The long lasting effects of a TBI need to be taken into account when considering your legal settlement.
-A personal injury attorney with experience in brain injury cases must have the knowledge of what constitutes a fair settlement with specific facts of your case.
-You should feel comfortable and confident with your attorney.
-Your attorney should have an established track record of success and involvement with the bar association.
+The long-lasting effects of a TBI need to be taken into account when considering your legal settlement.
+An attorney with experience in brain injury cases will have the knowledge of what constitutes a fair settlement with specific facts of your case.
+You should feel comfortable and confident with our attorneys.
+We have an established track record of success.